LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 ### Insulin Sensitivities

 Your Insulin Sensitivities refer to the drop in glucose expected from one unit of insulin over the full duration of the insulin action time.
+You may have also seen the term Correction Factor or Insulin Sensitivity Factor (ISF).
+These are all referring to the same setting.

 * At least one insulin sensitivity must be entered
     * Use the &plus; sign, picker wheels and then tap "Add"